Introduction

 #> ================================================================================

-#> Loaded 33 formulas for 23 features (92.00%).
+#> Loaded 36 formulas for 23 feature groups (92.00%).

 #> ================================================================================

-Compound identification
+Compound annotation

 Now it is time to actually see what compounds we may be dealing with.
-In this tutorial we will use MetFrag to come up with a list of possible candidates structures for each feature group.
+In this tutorial we will use MetFrag to come up with a list of possible candidate structures for each feature group.
 Before we can start you have to make sure that MetFrag and the PubChemLite library can be found by patRoon.
 Please see the Handbook for installation instructions.

 Then generateCompounds() is used to execute MetFrag and generate the compounds.

-compounds <- generateCompounds(fGroups, mslists, "metfrag", method = "CL",
+compounds <- generateCompounds(fGroups, mslists, "metfrag", adduct = "[M+H]+", database = "pubchemlite",

 #> Identifying 25 feature groups with MetFrag...